Freezing lemon juice means a ready source of vitamin-C and limonin at hand to liven up your food; it will greatly improve any dull green salad.

 Today I will set out to measure just how long it takes to firstly pick the lemons from the garden, slice them in half and then squeeze enough to fill one-tray for the freezer.

 We will today use the rough-skinned lemons that we currently have a glut of.
 Incidentally, if you have a large garden do plant several different varieties.
-The limes will fruit first; overall you should in a mild climate have nearly six-months of juice straight from your trees.
+The limes will fruit first; overall you should in a mild climate have nearly nine-months of juice straight from your trees.

 It took almost exactly two-minutes from when I left the kitchen, basket in hand, to return with ten lemons.

-Halving ten lemons took thirty-seconds.
+Halving those ten lemons took thirty-seconds.

 Squeezing the halved lemons took just a little over two-minutes.